rpp33-fec-green/FEC-Team-Green/README.md

 ![fec-search-GIF](https://user-images.githubusercontent.com/89096566/174423937-2510880e-a260-4c66-9d3d-8942b3f69b60.gif)

-* The user is able indicate if a question or answer is helpful once.
-They are also able report an answer once.
+* The user can indicate if a question or answer is helpful once.
+They are also able to report an answer once.

 ![fec-helpfulReport-GIF](https://user-images.githubusercontent.com/89096566/174423949-1b6951c8-2a40-4c12-807a-63d58bc85c5c.gif)